 The session began at 7pm and finished at 12.15am the following morning.
-First of all, Paul McCartney re-recorded his lead vocals onto track three of the four-track tape, replacing the previous night’s attempt.
+First of all, Paul McCartney and John Lennon re-recorded their lead vocals onto track three of the four-track tape, replacing McCartney’s attempt from the previous night.

 That same month, Vaughan asked McCartney to contribute a recording for two events, to be promoted by the designers in the Roundhouse venue in Camden, London, on 28 January and 4 February 1967.
 The events were variously known as The Million Volt Light and Sound Rave or the Carnival of Light Rave.